dooly-ai/tack/README.md

 ## How does it work?

 `tack.hash()` builds an index of simple CSS selectors to rules.
-Then, `tack` uses the index to generate derivative classes that are injected into the document.
+Then, `tack` uses the index to generate derivative classes that are injected into the document at runtime.

 ## License